 Our business community, especially our retail and restaurants, have been hit hard by COVID and have also shown tremendous resilience.
 For years, we have heard candidates and community leaders talk about how we need fewer jobs and fewer businesses.
 This year, it was painfully obvious to all of us what that dystopian image would look like because we saw it in real time.
 Businesses were closed, employees were furloughed, sales tax revenue--the same revenue that funds our streets, bridges, snow removal, and more-- slowed down to a trickle.
 As such, our city saw a nearly 8% loss in revenue--close to $30 million.
 Sales and use tax are essential means of raising money for the City.
 Here are some of the policies and actions I will support in order for our community to revitalize the economy:

-Invest in revitalizing the Hill (closures on 13th from Penn. to College)
+Invest in revitalizing the Hill (street closures on 13th from Penn. to College)

 Simplify and improve our building codes and permitting process